elegantthemes/d5-extension-example-modals/post-keyword-manager/README.md

 2. Verify the hook listener is registered correctly
 3. Check browser console for errors
 4. Ensure the plugin is activated

+**Problem**: The `divi.pageSettings.store.setting.update` hook doesn't fire.

+**Solutions**:
+1. Check that you're editing page settings in the Page Settings modal
+2. Verify the hook listener is registered correctly
+3. Check browser console for errors
+4. Ensure you're editing a setting that triggers the hook (postTitle, postExcerpt, etc.)
+5. Make sure the Visual Builder is fully loaded

 ### Modal Not Opening